kubetz/jsfiddle-utils/README.md

 Fiddle Retriever
 ================

 This is currently a simple JavaScript project allowing to retrieve all fiddles of a specified user from [jsfiddle.net](http://jsfiddle.net).
-Part of the project is also a page for retrieving and printing all fiddles in stringified JSON format.
-You can access the page *[HERE](http://dzejkej.github.com/jsfiddle-utils/jsfiddleretriever.html)*.
+Part of this project is also a page for retrieving and printing all fiddles in stringified JSON format.
+You can access the page **[HERE](http://dzejkej.github.com/jsfiddle-utils/jsfiddleretriever.html)**.

 Data are retrieved using a combination of JSFiddle's own JSONP service (to retrieve fiddle list) and YQL to retrieve a HTML content of every fiddle and save HTML/CSS/JS code.